INTRODUCTION

 - Review current medications.

-- STOP: ACE Inhibitors, A2 Blockers, Statins, Review anti diabetic medication and likely stop all but metformin and insulin.
+- STOP: ACE Inhibitors, A2 Blockers, and Statins, Review anti diabetic medication and likely stop all but metformin and insulin.
 Women on other agents may need replacement with insulin.
 Contact the local Diabetes Secondary Clinic immediately as soon as pregnancy confirmed.

 - Prescribe Folic Acid 5mg daily for at least 1-month pre conception and for 1st trimester.